foobuzz/todo/README.md

 todo
 ====

-A simple command line todo list manager which can be as powerful as you want it do be.
+A simple command-line todolist manager which can be as powerful as you want it to be.

 	$ todo add "Fix the stuff"
 	$ todo